 Age-uke, the rising block, is a simple way to redirect attacks by diverting them upward.
 Rising block can also defend against blows raining down from overhead.
 While age-uke is one of the least-used karate blocks, it is one of the most-used kobudō blocks.

 To begin a rising block, cross your arms in front of your solar plexus, just like you would for a cross-body block.
 Then, using only your shoulder, raise your blocking arm up in an arc overhead, with a clenched fist, palm facing downward.
 Pull your other hand to its hip, to chamber a counterattack.

 [video of age uke, from the front and from the side, fast and slow]

-The rising blocks found in many martial arts end with the palm facing outward, but In Goshin-Jutsu, our rising blocks end with the palm facing downward.
+In many martial arts, rising blocks end with the palm facing outward, but Goshin-Jutsu rising blocks end with the palm facing downward.
 This trivial detail has a profound effect.
 The forearm is comprised of two bones; the radius, and the ulna.
-Executing a palm-out rising block causes the ulna to absorb the entire blow.
-As the wrists turns, these bones shift inside on the forearm.
-In a palm-down position, the power of an incoming blow will be evenly dissipated over both bones.
-A palm-down rising block can stop an otherwise bone-crushing strike.
+Palm-out rising blocks cause the ulna to absorb the entire blow.
+Turning your wrists shifts and twists these bones inside your forearm, so the palm-down position will evenly dissipate the impact of incoming attacks over both bones.
+A palm-down rising block can thus stop otherwise bone-crushing strikes.

-The rising blocks of many other styles raise the arm straight-up, and allowing force to meet force head-on.
+The rising blocks of many other styles raise straight-up, allowing force to meet force head-on.
 The subtle rolling motion of the Goshin-Jutsu rising block dissipates the energy of an incoming attack.
-By rolling over a broader area, the attack will never contacts any one single point, reducing a direct attack to a glancing blow as it is deflected away.
+By rolling over a broader area, the attack never contacts any one single point, reducing a direct attack to a glancing blow as it is deflected away.

-Also, it’s important to keep your head snugly nestled inside the crook of your elbow, to keep you from hitting yourself with your own fist when the block makes contact.
-(While this seems silly, it will happen if you let it.)
+Please snugly nestled your head inside the crook of your elbow, to prevent hitting yourself with your own fist when the block makes contact.
+(This seems silly, but it will happen if you let it.)